superknutsel/donkeymap/README.md

 ## Marker priorities
 The order the markers are evaluated is :
+- Article marker, set inside the article - if set this get's priority
-- Category markers
+- Category markers - if set with it's own icon this marker is next in line
+- Tag markers - use only 1 tag
 - Marker default icon
-- Article marker, set inside the article
-- Tag markers

 ## Customise the content of the marker pop-up